enyosolutions/vue-awesome-components/docs/next-steps.md

 - Support for an edit page in full (currently only slider and modal are supported)

+## critical

+- Remove dependency on bootstrap modals as it creates a dependency on jquery.
+-- we extract the code for modal feature from bootstrap, -- or we find another package that offers modals in vue -- or we implement our own modal code (preferred, but comes with a lot of potential bugs to deal with -- i'm thinking responsive...)

 ## Features
 - Custom Filters on top of the crud component.